omeka/omeka-s-developer/docs/configuration/config_reference.md

 - `permissions`:
     - `acl_resources`: A list of resources to load into the access control list.
 API adapters, Doctrine entities, and controllers that are registered in configuration are automatically loaded.

+## Resource Page Block Layouts

+(Since 4.0) Configuration for [Resource Page Block Layouts](../themes/theme_use_resource_page_blocks.md) for themes.

+- `resource_page_block_layouts`: Available layouts. (this is a Laminas plugin manager config)
+- `resource_page_blocks_default`: Default theme config for resource page blocks, per resource.
+This is blank in the default configuration, meaning that only the themes' default settings are used.

 ## Service Manager